Hans Multscher

 Sterzing Altarpiece

 In 1456, Multscher received a down payment for an altarpiece at Sterzing.
-This altarpiece demonstrates Multscher’s departure from the so-called 'soft style' and move towards a greater degree of realism.
+This work of altarpiece art demonstrates Multscher’s departure from the so-called 'soft style' and move towards a greater degree of realism.
 The draperies of his statues are more expertly carved, and give an indication of the body underneath.
 The altarpiece consists of marble carvings of saints and the Virgin Mary and paintings.
 It is not 100 percent certain whether Multscher himself actually practiced painting, or whether the task was handled by a craftsman in his workshop.

 Other known works by Multscher include a stone sculpture of St George and St John the Evangelist (1450, Ulm Cathedral); and a stone relief figure 'Model of a Tomb' (1435, Bayerisches Nationalmuseum, Munich).
 Hans Multscher died in 1467 leaving behind a successful workshop and an important contribution towards the development of Northern Renaissance art.